The Specialists Update

 Health Class

-The last unit of the term is Marijuana.
-Students are identifying short and long term effects of marijuana.
-We are taking a look at the laws around marijuana and defining the term “gateway drug”.
-A big focus when learning about marijuana is how THC affects the developing teen brain.
+7th grade: We are just finishing the unit on Marjijuana.
+Students identified short and long term effects of marijuana, learned the laws around marijuana and defined the term “gateway drug”.
+A big focus was how THC affects the developing teen brain.

 *** As always, please feel free to reach out with any questions or concerns about when topics are being discussed in Health class!
 My email is nicole.lewis@watertown.k12.ma.us.